NanoExplorer/Zeus2-cycle-box/README.md

 `database.py` includes a thread to watch for changes to a database and a thread that will upload changes to a database.
 Both use queues for communication since they're they're thread-safe.

 The database we use is Mongodb.
-It is a unique database.
-Instead of storing data as tables, its native format is JSON (basically the same as a Python dictionary).
+It is a unique database: instead of storing data as tables, its native format is JSON (which is similar to a Python dictionary).

 The computer connected to the labjack will run the Mongo database server, which will keep logs of all the history of temperatures and settings.

 `etherser.py` is a library used by `heatswitch_automatic.py` to allow communication with the motor box.
+These two scripts have not been ported from Python 2 to Python 3, so at the moment both are needed.

 `labjack.py` contains the labjack communication thread.
 It reads in sensors in `stream` mode and sets the output digital and analog ports. *it still needs to read in the digital ports*.